-CEFGA has honored 110 construction and metals teachers throughout Georgia with Construction Workforce Impact Awards.
+CEFGA has honored 110 construction and metals teachers throughout Georgia with the Construction Workforce Impact Awards.
 Delivered in partnership with the Georgia Department of Education, the new Impact Awards program is designed to ensure that all students have an equal opportunity to thrive in construction education and careers.
 The program honors the front-line contributions of teachers who are instrumental in preparing students for careers in the skilled trades.

 CEFGA staff recently made surprise visits to five of the top-15 award winners, presenting each with a check for their work in prioritizing and implementing workforce best-practices.
 Award winners were ranked with a quantitative score based on metrics in four key areas: Industry Certification of their Program, Industry Credentialing, Industry Exposure, and Industry Career Path Placements including Work-Based Learning and part-time employment in the construction industry.